adhawan-vip/vip_adpq/README.md

 Before you can build this project, you must install and configure the following dependencies on your machine:

-1. [Node.js][]: We use Node to run a development web server and build the project.
+1. Node.js: We use Node to run a development web server and build the project.
    Depending on your system, you can install Node either from source or as a pre-packaged bundle.
-2. [Yarn][]: We use Yarn to manage Node dependencies.
+2. Yarn: We use Yarn to manage Node dependencies.
    Depending on your system, you can install Yarn either from source or as a pre-packaged bundle.

 After installing Node, you should be able to run the following command to install development tools.